Chapter 3: The Margin of Error#

 Formula

-Precision of the sample mean
+The precision of the sample mean as an estimate.

 Worked example — SYSBP:

-• \(\bar{x}\) = 131.6 mmHg
+• Mean (\(\bar{x}\)) = 131.6 mmHg

-• \(s\) = 21.9 mmHg
+• Standard Deviation (s) = 21.9 mmHg

-• \(n\) = 500
+• Sample Size (n) = 500

 \[SE = \frac{21.9}{\sqrt{500}} = \frac{21.9}{22.36} \approx 0.98 \text{ mmHg}\]